 The Online Programs Humanities group was formerly the Expository Writing Tutorial (EWT) and Young Students Writing Tutorial (YWT).
 The EWT began in 1983 with assistance from the National Endowment for the Humanities.
 The YWT began 10 years later to serve students younger than 7th-grade age.

 In 1997, we merged the programs as part of Online Programs.
-More recently, with the introduction of Language Arts (Grammar Matters, Art Meets Science, Young Readers' Series, Young Adult Readers' Series critical reading courses), Visual Communication and Visual Literacy, and Music, the Writing Program has begun growing into a Humanities Program.
+More recently, with the introduction of Language Arts (Grammar Matters, Art Meets Science, Young Readers' Series, Young Adult Readers' Series critical reading courses), Visual Storytelling and Visual Literacy, and Music, the Writing Program has begun growing into a Humanities Program.
 More than 44,000 students worldwide have taken part in this unique experience.

 For Writing courses, instructors comment on students' writing, noting what works and what needs work, mixing praise with constructive criticism.
 Students apply these extensive comments to subsequent assignments.
 Students and instructors also carry on a meta-cognitive conversation about writing and the experience of writing.
 The work is done in three formats: email, web-based, and flexi-paced.
 Frequency of contact varies from about bi-weekly (email) to daily (web-based) to extended periods of silence (flexi-paced).